Performing Arts Grant Program

 • Applicants may not apply to the City’s Performing Arts Grant Program and the City’s Special Events Grant Program for the same project.

-New Venue Eligibility for 2023
+Venue Eligibility

 • wholly or partially located within Culver City;